How does Horse Browser work?

 Trails can be navigated using only keyboard shortcuts

-While they are perfect for mouse users too, Trails are navigable using only keyboard shortcuts, which is great news if you are a power user.
+While they are perfect for mouse users too, Trails are navigable using only keyboard shortcuts, which is great news for power users.
 View the Menu for all the shortcuts you need or visit Settings (⌘,) to customise your own.

 Trails automatically save when you shut down or update